Catholic Central School (Springfield, Ohio): Winter Term

 During the month of January, Catholic Central breaks the month down into a whole, single semester called January Term, or, "J-Term."
 Students participate in two classes during the semester, both meeting each weekday of the month for three hours, as opposed to the normal fifty minutes.
 The courses offered (including Comparative Anatomy and Physiology: Dissection and Service Ministry, etc.) are not available to be taken during the rest of the year.
 Freshman students are required to take physical education and health courses as a means to fulfill the graduation requirement.
 Sophomore students also take physical education, and may choose to take either an Ohio Graduation Test preparation course or an elective.
 Junior and senior students are able to complete any class they wish, assuming they have completed their gym and health credits.
 Upperclassmen students also have the opportunity to complete an independent study and seniors may go on a class trip to Ireland.

 Grades pre-K through 8 do not participate in "J-Term."

 The term has been nationally recognized.
 In 2005, the semester term lead to Catholic Central being ranked as one of the "Top 50 Catholic Schools in the Nation".

 Campus

 The school is at 1200 E. High Street in Springfield, Ohio.
-Students from grades 3-12 attend classes at the Catholic Central School campus.
-Preschool through 2nd grade classes are taught at the Catholic Central Limestone campus also located in Springfield.
+Students from grades k-12 attend classes at the Catholic Central School campus.
+Preschool classes are taught at the Catholic Central Limestone campus also located in Springfield.